- Types of Eczema

 - In pregnancy, eczema usually occurs in the earlier months.
 Primarily, in the early stages of pregnancy, the mother’s immunity is lower than usual since the body is working beyond its usual capacity to prepare for the changes yet to come.

-- As the foetus is undergoing formation and requires as much protection as possible, the mother’s body is left vulnerable in ensuring absolute safety of the newborn child.
+- As the foetus is undergoing formation and requires as much protection as possible, the mother’s body is left vulnerable in ensuring the safety of the newborn child.

-- In such a case, the body’s immunity system develops antigens that aggressively attack any and every sign of attack.
-This results in them, at times, attacking the cells of the body itself, which results in such results.
+- In such a case, the body’s immune system develops antigens that aggressively fight any and every sign of attack.
+This results in them, at times, attacking the cells of the body itself, which results in eczema.

-- Tiny red bubbles form on the skin which itches a lot with a burning sensation and turns red.
+- Tiny red rashes form on the ski; they itch a lot with a burning sensation and turn red.
 These are the tell-tale signs of eczema.
 With undue stress and any chronic disease, this condition can continue existing or worsen further.

 - Inflamed oral cavities, sinusitis, and a number of other diseases that cause various pathogens to exist in the body, further increase the aggression of the antigens.
 This aggression then causes eczema to grow further.

 Here are some more signs and symptoms of eczema during pregnancy:

 - Multiple rashes